Ikea plugs-in two electrical vehicle charging stations, with more to come

-Costa Mesa, Calif. -- Ikea said Thursday it has officially plugged-in four Blink Pedestal electric vehicle charging stations at its Costa Mesa, Calif., store as part of its partnership with ECOtality.
+Portland, Ore. — Ikea officially plugged-in two Blink Level 2 electric vehicle charging stations at its Portland, Ore., store as part of its partnership with ECOtality, a leader in clean electric transportation and storage technologies.

-The initiative represents the fourth such project for IKEA in the United States.
-Installation also is planned at five other IKEA stores in the Western U.S.
+The initiative is the first such project for Ikea in the United States.
+Similar installations aa planned at eight other Ikea stores in the Western United States.